 Lochlea Distillery is an independent single malt distillery based at Lochlea Farm in the heart of Ayrshire.
 Run by renowned former Laphroaig distillery manager John Campbell, the family farm grows and harvests its own barley, ensuring complete traceability from field to bottle - the only stage of production not currently carried out on the farm is malting, although this will probably soon be the case.
 Historically, Lochlea is the only distillery where Robert Burns actually lived and worked on the farm from 1777 to 1784.

-Nose: Ballantine 21 Year Old offers complex aromas of honey, dried fruit and vanilla, with a subtle hint of oak.
+Nose: Royal Lochnagar 12 Year Old offers complex aromas of ripe fruit, honey and vanilla, with a touch of malt and oak.